 The battle of EV charging

-EV charging tariff as beginning to move.
+EV charging tariff are beginning to move.
 At the end of June EDF launched what it claimed was the cheapest EV tariff, meanwhile a new fixed EV tariff from Good Energy comes with Zapmap Premium included.

 EDF’s EVolve Sep25 electricity tariff, priced at £1,067, gives customers five hours of off-peak electricity overnight for both their home and car whilst Good energy has just launched a plan with a five hour overnight rate of 7.4p per KWh.